Madhesh Province Football Association

 Madhesh Province Football Association, (formerly known as Province No. 2 Football Association) and also known as Madhesh Football is a Nepali provincial football Association under the All Nepal Football Association (ANFA), based in the Madhesh Province of Nepal.

 It sends men's state team for National Games and women's team for National Women's League.

-Affliated District Football Boards
+Affiliated District Football Boards

 There are currently 8 district football associations affiliated with Madhesh Province Football Association.